-This course introduces the field of Diagnostic Medical Sonography and the role of the sonographer in the healthcare industry.
-In this course students are provided with an overview of related medical terminology, an understanding of medical law and ethics, and general patient care practices, infection control, emergency procedures, first aid, and CPR.
+This course provides an introduction to the field of Diagnostic Medical Sonography and the role of the sonographer in the healthcare industry.
+In this course students are provided with an overview of related medical terminology, an understanding of medical law and ethics, and general patient care practices, infection control, emergency procedures, blood-borne pathogens, HIV-AIDS, HIPAA, first aid, and CPR.
 Students also learn ergonomically correct scanning techniques and develop an understanding of the importance of personal fitness, support tools and devices, equipment adjustments, and patient positioning.
 Prerequisite(s): BSC111.